Ways which we assist

 - Encourage use of social expressions like “Hello”, “How are you?”
 “Good-bye”, “I’m fine” and other automatic phrases.

-Accept and encourage speech attempts.
+- Allow the person to make mistakes, and accept and encourage speech attempts.
 Often dysphasic people will withdraw from speaking situations because of embarrassment and frustration.

 Dysarthria is unclear speech due to problems in muscle strength or co-ordination.
 This is not a language problem.
 Speech may sound slurred or mumbled.